 - Cheery red flowers early in spring

 - Re-seeds occasionally without being invasive

 Aquilegia canandensis has beautiful spurs of flowers that are red with yellow centers.
-It is easily grown in average, well drained soil.
+It is easily grown in average, well-drained soil.
 The leaves are very delicate looking and add great texture to the landscape.
-This is fantastic spring blooming perennial that attracts hummingbirds.
+This is a fantastic spring-blooming perennial that attracts hummingbirds.
 Eastern U.S. native.

 Uses: Borders, Containers, Cottage Gardens, Flower Beds, Landscapes, Naturalizing, Woodland Gardens

 Homeowner Growing Tips: Grow in shade to part sun in average to moist, well drained soil; tolerant of alkaline soils & poor soils.
 Avoid rich soils; do not overfertilize.
 Deadheading may encourage additional blooming.
 Foliage may deteriorate with the heat of summer (or from sawflies), and may be cut to the ground at that point.
 May re-seed; scatter seeds in autumn after summer heat abates.